archyemi/quant_sub/README.md

 Step 2
 Create a folder called submission
 Navigate into submission folder:
-Git clone the repository (https://github.com/)
-Up variables in the variables.tf as needed and save the file Run "terraform init"
+Git clone the repository (https://github.com/archyemi/quant_sub.git) Up variables in the variables.tf as needed and save the file Run "terraform init" to initialize the directory
 Run "terraform plan"
 Validate the resources to be created
 Run "terraform apply"
 enter "yes"

 Step 3
+copy the url of the external-facing loadbalancer
+Paste the url in any browser to view the application

 Step 4
 Run "terraform destroy" to clean up resources